microsoft/vscode-wiki/Issue-Tracking.md

 ## Duplicates
 Duplicate bugs are closed with a comment `duplicates #issue`.
 Please try to reference an earlier issue **unless** a later issue is more appropriate (has more context, better scenarios, repro steps, etc.).

-## Moving issues to another repository
-Use the [issue mover](https://github-issue-mover.appspot.com/) tool to move bugs to another repository.

 ### Debug type to extension mapping

 - `lldb`: `vadimcn.vscode-lldb`